Here you will find information which by law Mälardalen University must provide when using the University’s electronic services.

 The duty of the Data Protection Officer is to see that personal data are processed in a legal and correct way.

-If you have any questions about the Personal Data Act you can contact
+Questions about the Personal Data Act